alphagrindingmedia > SAG Mills: A Comprehensive Guide to Semi-Autogenous Grinding

 Key Components of a SAG Mill

-3. Liners: Wear-resistant linings (e.g., rubber or steel) that protect the drum and optimize material flow.
+• Liners: Wear-resistant rubber or steel linings protect the drum’s interior and optimize material flow, extending the mill’s lifespan.

-5. Discharge System: Grates or trommels that allow finer particles to exit while retaining larger ones for further grinding.
+• Discharge System: Grates or trommels allow finer particles to exit while retaining larger ones for further grinding, maintaining consistent output.

 sag mills alpha greending media